-The United States are also feeling the pinch from high international demand, as beef exports for the year-to-October down 9%.
+The United States have been holding their own amongst the rising global demand, as beef exports for the year-to-October are up 5%.
 Lamb exports to the US have continued to perform strongly, up 7% on last year, as US consumers are increasing their appetite for lamb and US domestic lamb supply tightens.

 © Meat & Livestock Australia Limited, 2019